If you're planning a trip to Canada or Ontario's Sunset Country from the United States you need to be aware of new restrictions currently in effect.

 If you bring these products into Canada, you may go through further inspections at the point of entry (that is, border crossings, airports).
 Be prepared for delays if further inspection is required.

-Common Food Products Allowed into Canada:
+Common Food Products Allowed into Canada (per person):

 - Dairy Products: up to 20 kgs (44 lbs).
 Please note that quantities in excess of $20 may be subject to HIGH duty rates.